 Focus on your audience, and not on how many 1s and 0s are displaying on your particular little bit of html.
 The true metric of success is how many people would be willing to support you with meaningful actions that actually make your ambition possible, not the number of people dropping high fives and fire emojis all over the place.

 2/ If It's Too Good To Be True, It Probably Is

 A hard and fast rule of life is that nothing of value happens easily—if it was so easy, then everyone would do it, and then it wouldn't be valuable anymore, would it?
 Nowhere is this more true than it is in the music industry.
 Anything meaningful that happens in this world is the product of dedication, hard work, and a slight twinge of insanity.
 We all know this, it's fundamental, yet that doesn't stop those sneaky snake oil merchants sidling up to us all the same, with offers that are blatantly too good to be true.

-There's a wide variety of bullshit wares being peddled out there, but one I find so ridiculous as to be laughable is the 'pay us £20 and we'll put you in our blog' racket being run by more than a few nefarious bastards.
-It certainly seems like a great deal for you, the artist; £20 is relatively fuck all for a lot of people in a position to be legitimately trying to build a music career, and as they say in showbiz, there's no such thing as bad publicity.
+There's a wide variety of nonsense wares being peddled out there, but one I find so ridiculous as to be laughable is the 'pay us £20 and we'll put you in our blog' racket being run by more than a few nefarious folk.
+It certainly seems like a great deal for you, the artist; £20 is relatively little for most people in a position to be legitimately trying to build a music career, and as they say in showbiz, there's no such thing as bad publicity.